 Q1: What is the difference between Computer Use and traditional API integration (MCP, etc.)?

-Q2: Are there security risks?
+Q2: Are there any security risks?

 Q3: What use cases is it suitable for?